Western United States: Demographics

 As defined by the United States Census Bureau, the Western region of the United States includes 13 states, with a total 2020 population of 78,588,572.

-The West is one of the most sparsely settled areas in the United States with 49.5 inhabitants per square mile (19/km2).
-Only Texas with 78.0 inhabitants/sq mi.
-(30/km2), Washington with 86.0 inhabitants/sq mi.
-(33/km2), and California with 213.4 inhabitants/sq mi.
-(82/km2) exceed the national average of 77.98 inhabitants/sq mi.
-(30/km2).
+The West is one of the most sparsely settled areas in the United States with 49.5 /mi2.
+Only Texas with 78.0 /mi2, Washington with 86.0 /mi2, and California with 213.4 /mi2 exceed the national average of 77.98 /mi2.
+As of 2022, just under half of the 78.7 million residents of the West live in California.

-The entire Western region has also been strongly influenced by European, Hispanic or Latino, Asian and Native Americans; it contains the largest number of minorities in the U.S. While most of the studies of racial dynamics in America such as riots in Los Angeles have been written about European and African-Americans, in many cities in the West and California, whites and blacks together are less than half the population because of the preference for the region by Hispanics and Asians.
+The entire Western region has also been strongly influenced by European, Hispanic or Latino, Asian and Native Americans; it contains the largest number of minorities in the U.S. While most of the studies of racial dynamics in America such as riots in Los Angeles have been written about European and African Americans, in many cities in the West and California, whites and blacks together are less than half the population because of the preference for the region by Hispanics and Asians.
 African and European Americans, however, continue to wield a stronger political influence because of the lower rates of citizenship and voting among Asians and Hispanics.

+According to 2022 estimates from the Census Bureau, the largest ancestries reported in the West are Mexican (24.2%), German (10.1%), English (9.5%), Irish (7.2%), Italian (3.5%), Filipino (3.4%), and Chinese (3.3%).

 The West also contains much of the Native American population in the U.S., particularly in the large reservations in the Mountain and Desert States.
+As of 2022, the West is home to 365,351 Navajo, 109,208 Apache, and 78,364 Blackfeet, as well as 276,082 people identifying as Indigenous Mexican.